 Local and community transport serves to bridge gaps and meet the needs of regional Victorians who don’t drive, have difficulty accessing public transport or live where there is limited public transport

-New legislation also makes it easier for councils and community transport services to deliver commercial services for a fee.
+New legislation also makes it easier for councils and community transport operators to deliver commercial services for a fee.

 The program provides financial support to help seed small-scale initiatives across regional Victoria that address transport disadvantage, integrate with other local transport options and improve transport access.

 Funding is available for organisations to collaborate with the Victorian Government in response to a local transport need, particularly where other local transport solutions do not exist.